 The GraphOS platform provides an ever-growing collection of tools and services to help you build your supergraph and scale it safely:

-These features (along with many others) are available to organizations on the Serverless (Free) or Serverless plan:
+These features (along with many others) are available to organizations on an Apollo Serverless plan:

 - Cloud routing.

 - GraphOS automatically provisions and hosts a router for each of your supergraphs.
-Clients query your router instead of individual subgraphs, which enables the router to automatically collect operation metrics that you can then visualize in Apollo Studio.
+Clients query your router instead of individual subgraphs, enabling the router to automatically collect operation metrics that you can then visualize in GraphOS Studio.